 - -c file specifies the configuration file.
 This is the only mandatory switch. - -d specifies whether the server logging should be switched to verbose mode.
 In verbose mode, the logging severity and debuglevel specified in the configuration file are ignored and "debug" severity and the maximum debuglevel (99) are assumed.
 The flag is convenient, for temporarily switching the server into maximum verbosity, e.g. when debugging. - -p port specifies UDP port on which the server will listen.
-This is only useful during testing, as a DHCPv6 server listening on ports other than default DHCPv6 ports will not be able to handle regular DHCPv6 queries. - -v prints out Kea version and exits. - -V prints out Kea extended version with additional parameters and exits. - -W prints out Kea configuration report and exits.
+This is only useful during testing, as a DHCPv6 server listening on ports other than the standard ones will not be able to handle regular DHCPv6 queries. - -t file specifies the configuration file to be tested.
+Kea-dhcp6 will attempt to load it, and will conduct sanity checks.
+Note that certain checks are possible only while running the actual server.
+The actual status is reported with exit code (0 = configuration looks ok, 1 = error encountered).
+Kea will print out log messages to standard output and error to standard error when testing configuration. - -v prints out the Kea version and exits. - -V prints out the Kea extended version with additional parameters and exits.
+The listing includes the versions of the libraries dynamically linked to Kea. - -W prints out the Kea configuration report and exits.
+The report is a copy of the config.report file produced by ./configure: it is embedded in the executable binary.